itsxwang/software-development/Frontend/React/Hooks/useEffect.md

 In React, when you return a function inside useEffect, you're telling React:
 > “Hey!
 When this component unmounts or before re-running this effect, please run this cleanup function!”

+***Note: If dependency array is empty the cleanup function runs only when the component unmounts, but if dependency array is not empty then the cleanup function when the dependency array value changes***

 ### Example:
 ```js
 useEffect(() => {